 - mutational and developmental biases in the generation of variation can be evolutionary causes.

-For instance, recognizing the introduction process provides the place to recast the plausibility arguments in lineage explanation into arguments about the developmental factors that induce biases in the introduction process.
+In particular, when the introduction process is recognized as causal, this allows us to specify a formal locale of causation in which to recast the plausibility arguments in lineage explanation into arguments about the developmental factors that induce biases in the introduction process.

-That is, the solution to finding a causal grounding for internalist thinking is not to repudiate population genetics or supplement it with a parallel plane of developmental causation, but (1) to point to the part of mathematical theory covering the introduction process, which already exists and is currently in active development, and (2) taking account of what we now know about the powerful influence of this qualitatively distinct process on the observed course of evolution, and the theoretically expected course, finally (3) to insist that we must locate a cause in this part of population genetics, i.e., we must declare that the introduction (origination) process is a genuine cause, a change-making causal process with propensities that must be treated explicitly (again, see note 2).
+That is, this kind of causal grounding for internalist thinking does not repudiate population genetics or supplement it with a parallel plane of developmental causation, but instead is based on (1) pointing to the part of mathematical theory covering the introduction process, which already exists and is currently in active development, (2) taking into account what we now know about the powerful influence of this qualitatively distinct process on the observed course of evolution, and the theoretically expected course, and finally (3) insisting that we must locate a cause in this part of population genetics, i.e., we must declare that the introduction (origination) process is a genuine cause, a change-making causal process with propensities that must be treated explicitly (again, see note 2).

-To be perfectly clear, the necessity of doing this, justifying the use of “must” in the previous paragraph, is that the evidence cited above compels us to recognize that the dynamics of mutational introduction are profoundly consequential, and our theorizing suggests that a far broader role is inevitable.
-The notion that we can treat evolution as shifting gene frequencies, without directly involving the dynamics of introduction, has been rejected, and the required correction to our conception of causation is to recognize the introduction process (mutational or otherwise) as something that must be treated explicitly as a cause in order to get evolution right.
+To be perfectly clear, the necessity of doing this, justifying the use of “must” in the previous paragraph, is that the evidence (see Gomez, et al. 2020 or Stoltzfus, 2019) compels us to recognize that the dynamics of mutational introduction are profoundly consequential, and our theorizing suggests that a far broader role is inevitable.
+The notion that we can treat evolution as shifting gene frequencies, without directly involving the dynamics of introduction, is untenable, and the required correction to our conception of causation is to recognize the introduction process (mutational or otherwise) as something that must be treated explicitly as a cause in order to get evolution right.